igorgaming/js-events/README.md

     method() {
         // Here we check for handlers for a specific event and, if there are any, call them.
-        // We can also pass arg `thisArg` so that the handler references our class and not `BindableObject`. if (this._bindable.has('showed')) {
+        // We can also pass arg `thisArg` so that the handler references our class and not `BindableObject`.
+        // Note: If you don't need to know if a handler exists, you don't have to call `.has()` if (this._bindable.has('showed')) {
             let result = this._bindable.call('showed', [], this)[0];  // get result only from first handler
             // ...